IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 ```

 ### Versioning
 In order to build for Android, the deployment config must contain a valid value for the property `config.git.content_tag_latest` (see [Github management](#github-management)).
-This value can be changed manualy, or via the command:
+This value can be changed manually, or via the command:
 ```sh
 yarn scripts version --content (--auto-patch)
 ```